 Getting help and support with Multi-Factor Authentication

-To support the upcoming requirement to use Multi-Factor Authentication (MFA) to approve access to Microsoft 365 services, we have a number of support arrangements.
+To help with setting up Multi-Factor Authentication (MFA) to approve access to Microsoft 365 services, we have a number of support arrangements available.

 MFA is required by all staff, students and associates to access Microsoft 365 (Office 365) services.